SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Your job.

-Using the primitive `giveClassNamed: aSymbol` defined at the class level of Obj, define the primitive `objClass` in the protocol `'object-structure primitive'` that returns the `objInstance` that represents its class (classes are objects too in ObjVLisp).
+Using the primitive `giveClassNamed: aSymbol` defined at the class level of Obj (See Section *@giveclass@*), define the primitive `objClass` in the protocol `'object-structure primitive'` that returns the `objInstance` that represents its class (classes are objects too in ObjVLisp).

 Make sure that you execute the test method: `testClassAccess`